wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-start-configure/includes/validate.md

 1. Select the **Dial pad** button.
 This brings up a new screen with a dial pad.
 You can type in the phone number you're trying to reach and then hit the **Dial** icon.
 1. Test the audio to make sure you can reach the remote attendee and that you can hear each other clearly.
-1. Once you've validated that the audio and the phone call works, you can hang up and move on to the next test.
+1. Once you've validated that the audio and the phone call work, you can hang up and move on to the next test.

    ![Place a test call](../media/place-test-call.png)